 Although outpatient surgeries may not be for medical emergencies and are often less complex than surgeries requiring an overnight hospital stay, it’s still important to do your homework to make sure you’re getting the best care.

 - What are the qualifications of the surgeon and other medical staff?
 Ask about the qualifications and experience of the physician leading your care to make sure he or she is certified to perform the procedure.
 Those who are qualified have special training and have passed exams given by a national board of surgeons.
 Also ask your surgeon about his or her record with the specific procedure you’re having, and about successes and complications.

 Be sure the nurses and other clinical staff who support the surgeon are also experienced with the procedure and have the appropriate medical education and training.

 - Who is providing and monitoring the anesthesia?
 Be sure a physician anesthesiologist is leading your anesthesia care, especially if you are having general anesthesia or sedation.
 A physician anesthesiologist also can make sure you get the most effective pain management after your procedure.

 - Is the surgery center licensed and well-equipped to handle your procedure?
 Although rare, emergencies can occur during surgery.
 Unlike hospitals, an office-based or same-day surgery site may not have an emergency facility nearby, so it’s important to ask if the surgery center has emergency medications, equipment and procedures in place to safely care for you if there is an emergency.
 The outpatient surgery center should be licensed and accredited.

 For more information on preparing for surgery, visit Preparing for Surgery.

-Physician anesthesiologists are the most highly skilled medical experts in anesthesia care, pain management, and critical care medicine with the education and training that can mean the difference between life and death.
+Physician anesthesiologists are the most highly skilled medical experts in anesthesia care, pain management and critical care medicine.
+They have the education and training that, in some circumstances, can mean the difference between life and death.